 Further, a product liability case occurs when a manufacturer places faulty products into the stream of commerce, which causes harm to consumers.
 In these scenarios, it's essential to hire an experienced personal injury lawyer to negotiate the potential claim and file a personal injury lawsuit against the at-fault party.

 Alternately, an intentional tort arises where a person intentionally causes bodily injury to another.
 For instance, an auto accident is simply an accident.
 In a car accident claim, there's no intent to harm you, only negligence by the at-fault driver that injures you or causes property damage.
 However, an intentional tort arises when a driver intentionally hits another vehicle, or batters or assaults another person.
 Sometimes, businesses are held liable, especially when their employee intentionally touches, strikes, or batters a customer.
 Further, medical providers are liable where an incompetent medical professional injures a patient.

-If you or a loved one has been a victim of negligence or an intentional tort, call our Marks Law Group today at 404-939-1485 for a free case evaluation.
+If you or a loved one has been a victim of negligence or an intentional tort, call our Marks Law Group today for a free case evaluation.
 We represent victims of intentional torts and negligence on a contingency fee basis.
 This means that you don't have to pay us unless we win your case.

 There are three types of financial damages you can recover in a bodily injury claim: